xeylou/testade.xeylou.fr/content/now.md

 ---

 {{< alert icon="circle-info">}}
-**Info** I try to keep this page as up to date as possible.
+**Note** I try to keep this page as up to date as possible.
 You can always contact me if the last update is too old.
 {{< /alert >}}

 ### Work

-I am a second-grade Network & Telecommunication bachelor student at [University of Pau and the Adour Region](https://univ-pau.fr).
+I am a second-grade Network & Telecommunication bachelor student at [University of Pau and the Adour Region](https://www.univ-pau.fr/en/home.html).

 I do a work-study as an Network & System Administrator for a french IT service delivery company.

 ### Freetime

-Constantly building and maintaining this blog

-Exploring & creating Github repos about IT related stuff
+Exploring & creating Github repos about IT related stuff.